 Had 100 percent of all motorists in our country followed traffic signal rules as required by law, there would have been little to no car accidents in our country.
 Unfortunately, let’s get back to reality, where thousands of motorists disregard traffic signal rules every single day, and, as a result, end up causing car crashes.

-“Luckily, under Pennsylvania law, a motorist who has been injured or suffered harm or loss as a result of someone else’s negligence, carelessness, negligence, wrongful act, or crime is entitled to seek compensation,” says our experienced traffic signal violation accident lawyer in Pittsburgh.
+“Luckily, under Pennsylvania law, a motorist who has been injured or suffered harm or loss as a result of someone else’s negligence, carelessness, negligence, wrongful act, or a crime is entitled to seek compensation,” says our experienced traffic signal violation accident lawyer in Pittsburgh.

 Under federal and state law, all motorists have legal rights and obligations.
 For example, all drivers are required to exercise reasonable care and follow all traffic rules in order to not endanger the lives of other people on the road.
 When a motorist violates traffic signals, he or she will be held responsible for any resulting damages and losses caused by the violation.